5 Crucial Steps for the Perfect English Essay (your guide from year 7 to the HSC)

 3) Choose your quotes wisely

-You’re limited by word counts and exam times so you must choose the best and most relevant quotes and examples for the question and your topic sentence.
-Write up a scaffold - consider using tables with TQE columns to break down and analyse your quotes in depth!
+You’re limited by word counts and exam times so you must choose the best and most relevant quotes that will support your opinion.

 So how do you choose the most relevant quotes?
 Here's a list of what you should be looking for: